-There are loads of other great deals out there too – have a look here to see our pick of the rest.
+There are loads of other great deals out there too – use our comparison tool to find the best.

 By reviewing all your finances, you’ll find that you can switch to better products in all areas of your life, and save yourself major amounts of money – we reckon over £1,000 a year!
 All the money you save can be used to pay off some of those debts.
 To get started on this, have a look at our article on reducing your outgoings.

 With unsecured (or personal) loans, even if you miss payments for a long time you won’t lose your home.
 Your main concern when taking out one of these is to find the cheapest possible deal.

 This doesn’t necessarily mean the cheapest APR (annual percentage rate) although that is a good starting point.
 If you think you might be able to pay the loan off fairly soon then it is best to go for a flexible deal that you can pay off early without a penalty.
 See our comparison tables for the best deals.